Kellswork/agirl.codes/posts/sort-nextjs-blog-posts-by-date.md

 npm install Luxon
 ```

-import it into the component file that renders your blog post list.
+Import it into the component file that renders your blog post list.

 `/components/postList/postList.js`
 ```jsx